-The bond bank's debt service reserve requirement is required to equal the lowest of 10% of the principal amount of bonds outstanding, 125% of average annual debt service on all the bonds outstanding, or maximum annual debt service.
-According to the state, the deposit to the DSR resulting from issuance of the 2016 three and four bonds, if any, may be provided by bond proceeds, AMBB cash or use of a surety, or a combination thereof.
-The bonds are general obligations of AMMB, which receives revenue from a pool of loans to municipalities and investment earnings on assets.
-Including the series 2016 series three and four bonds, the reserve requirement will be approximately \$60 million.
-According to the bond bank, as of June 30, 2016, the 2005 reserve fund requirement was approximately \$62.9 million.
-The bond bank has an amount sufficient to satisfy the reserve fund requirement, consisting of the following:
+No additional reserve deposit will be required for the 2017 One and Two bonds as existing assets in the 2005 Resolution reserve fund (including cash and DSR sureties) exceed the post-2017 One and Two requirement, which, according to the 2005 resolution, is required to equal the lowest of 10% of the principal amount of bonds outstanding, 125% of average annual debt service on all the bonds outstanding, or maximum annual debt service (MADS).
+The bonds are general obligations of the AMBB, which receives revenue from a pool of loans to municipalities and investment earnings on assets.
+According to the bond bank, as of Feb.
+28, 2017, the 2005 reserve fund requirement was approximately \$60.9 million.
+The bond bank has an amount sufficient (\$66.5 million) to satisfy the reserve fund requirement, consisting of the following:

-- \$36.6 million in funds contributed from the custodian account (the custodian account, which had a balance of \$11.2 million (unaudited) as of Aug.
-31, 2016, is where AMBB holds retained earnings, current-year investment earnings, or unrestricted funds appropriated to AMBB by the state); - \$15.8 million in reserve obligation proceeds of AMBB; and - \$10.5 million from a surety policy.
+- \$36.6 million in funds contributed from the custodian account (the custodian account, which had a balance of \$11 million [unaudited] as of Feb.
+28, 2017, is where AMBB holds retained earnings, current-year investment earnings), or unrestricted funds appropriated to AMBB by the state); - \$11 million in reserve obligation proceeds of AMBB; and - \$18 million from a surety policy provided by National Public Finance Guarantee.

 In addition to the appropriation support, the bonds are backed by Alaska's moral obligation pledge to maintain a DSR for the bank's bonds and by state aid withholding provisions that, since June 1988, have applied to both GO and revenue bonds issued by the bank.
-The 2005 resolution established a common reserve fund to comply with a state statute requiring a reserve fund for any bond bank bond issues.
+The 2005 resolution establishes a common reserve fund to comply with a state statute requiring a reserve fund for any bond bank bond issues.
 Per state statute, on or before Jan.
 30 of each year, the bond bank is required to deliver a statement to the governor and state legislature stating the amount, if any, necessary to replenish the reserve fund.
-If a draw on the reserve fund were to occur, the state legislature might, but is not required to, appropriate funds to replenish it to the required amount.
-However, we view this provision as having been strengthened by the state's standing appropriation to backfill the DSR.
-The state aid withholding provisions under the bond bank statute say that aid to municipalities will be withheld and paid directly to the bank if the participating unit defaults in the payment of principal or interest on its bonds held by the bank.
-The state aid intercept mechanism further strengthens the bonds' credit quality, in our view.
-The AMBB tracks the amount of state aid subject to intercept relative to the annual loan payment due by each borrower.
+If a draw on the reserve fund were to occur, the state legislature might--but is not required to--appropriate funds to replenish it to the required amount.
+However, we view this provision as having been strengthened by the state's standing appropriation to backfill the DSR in the event of a draw due to a borrower default.

+In the event of a borrower default on a loan payment, the 2005 master resolution permits the AMBB to pursue an intercept of any grant aid from the state to the borrower.
+The grant intercept provision further strengthens the bonds' credit quality, in our view.
+The AMBB tracks the amount of state grants subject to intercept relative to the annual loan payment due by each borrower.

-For more information on the state GO rating, see the article published Aug.
-22, 2016, on RatingsDirect.
+For more information on the state GO rating, see the full analysis on the Alaska Municipal Bond Bank, published Feb.
+14, 2017, on RatingsDirect.